Narcissistic Abuse Glossary

 Eliciting sympathy to gain attention, advantage, and control in social settings.

-• ProjectionCore Dynamics
+• ProjectionCore Narcissistic Dynamics

-Disowning your own unbearable feelings by ascribing them to someone else, then “seeing” those traits in them.
+Disowning your own unbearable feelings by ascribing them to someone else, then 'seeing' those traits in them.

-• Not just attributing a feeling to you, but behaving so as to actually induce that feeling in you.
+Not just attributing a feeling to you, but behaving so as to actually induce that feeling in you.

-• Psychological AbuseGeneral Terms
+• Psychological AbuseUnderstanding Narcissism

 Frightening, controlling, or isolating someone through persistent words and actions.

-• Push-Pull DynamicCore Dynamics
+• Push-Pull / Intermittent ReinforcementCore Narcissistic Dynamics

 R